enkidevs/curriculum/nocode-webflow/introduction/basics-of-web/the-navigator.md

 The `Navigator` panel is one of the most important panels on Webflow.

-You can open the panel by pressing the 2nd tab on the left side or by pressing the `Z` key.
+You can open the panel by pressing the second tab on the left side, or by pressing the `Z` key.

-This panel can be used to visually see the Hierarchy of your elements.
+This panel can be used to visually see the hierarchy of your elements.

 ![example-hierarchy](https://img.enkipro.com/a64eaf5195e98bb9a52128a9d5491031.png)